Bottomloader/BDFD-Tutorials/src/tutorials/textsplit/simple/splitText.md

 $textSplit[this is a text#this is another text;#]
 $splitText[2] $c[This returns "this is another text".]
 ```
+You can type "<" or ">" instead of a number. "<" is for the first index and ">" is for the last index.
+I won't talk much about them.

 That's the main idea for text split's